Jojovador/Bot/Permissions.md

 FUN_PROFILE   - For the profile command (Default: True)

 NSFW_R34      - For the r34 command (Default: True)
+NSFW_HENTAI   - For the hentai command (Default: true)
 ```
 ## Groups of Permissions
 These are used so you don't need to type all permissions.